 Data Storytelling brings together quantitative, cognitive and other sciences together to refine the science of communication.

 The accumulation of data in the modern era has inexorably led to the emergence of self-service BI tools, facilitating access to data for more people.
 These tools have been leveraged in large part by data experts (or scientists), a profession that has only really emerged in the last 10 years as data has become more important for success.

 But data manipulation, as we've mentioned, is one thing.
-The ability to communicate clearly and effectively is another, and is one that shouldn't be underestimated.
+The ability to communicate clearly and effectively is another and is one that shouldn't be underestimated.

 And when Data Scientists aren't able to clearly communicate to all relevant stakeholders, their work is very limited in its impact.
 This results in an obvious loss of value for businesses.
-What's the point of investing in information systems and data architecture when it doesn't result into positive business impact?
+What's the point of investing in information systems and data architecture when it doesn't result in a positive business impact?

-Data storytelling becomes a powerful way to equip and support teams, whether experts or non-technicals, with the ability to transform their data into stories that are engaging and well received.
+Data storytelling becomes a powerful way to equip and support teams, whether experts or non-technicals, with the ability to transform their data into stories that are engaging and well-received.

 THE DIFFERENCE BETWEEN DATA VIZ AND DATA STORYTELLING

 Let's illustrate the difference between Dataviz and Data Storytelling with a simple example.